apoorvaron/Shorty/README.md

           24) Use of local storage
           25) dont cut (pop is there you have some unsaved want to leave ?)
           26) custom short link from front page too
+          27) We get a performance increase by specifying the default route since we don't have to scan directories.

 -> Hosted on Infinity Free with Gmail : apoorv.shorty@gmail.com